 While management of personal finances should be part of a year-round effort‚ the start of a new year is an ideal time to take stock of your current situation‚ re-align your goals and set new limits.

-For some people‚ this might result in the conclusion that filing for a bankruptcy in Los Angeles makes the most sense.
+For some people‚ this might result in the conclusion that filing for a bankruptcy in Woodland Hills makes the most sense.
 Most filings can be concluded within a year‚ and setting the gears in motion now is likely to make the process cleaner and simpler‚ particularly with regard to taxes.

 A successful Chapter 7 liquidation filing will allow you emerge from 2014 free of the debts that are heavily burdening you now.
 A Chapter 13 filing will result in the creation of a structured and workable debt repayment plan that will finally lift the stress of creditor harassment and allow you to focus on other priorities.